praneshvittal/capistranotuts/README.md

 ### Getting input from a user ###

-With Capistrano you can also prompt users for input:
+You can also prompt users for input:

 ```ruby
 ask :input, "Download file again? [y/n]"